 Tjeerd Saatrube

 Hi, my name is typical Dutch and for most people difficult to pronounce.
 So just call me 'cheers', that's very close to what it should be.
 Although I am a flatlander of 57 years, I love the mountains all year round: hiking, skiing and biking.
-It's my first trip with an organised tour and my first trip to Himalaya.
-Looking forward to meet you all in Leh.
-Less than 3 months to go!!!!
+In 2023 I enjoyed my first TDA-tour to the Himalayas.
+That experience tasted so good, that I really wanted to book another trip with TDA.

 Bob Whitehead